cmaas/markdown-it-table-of-contents/README.md

 Then add `[[toc]]` where you want the table of contents to be added in your document.

+*Want to use a table of contents generator client-side in the browser?
+Try my `<table-of-contents>` webcomponent: [table-of-contents-element on GitHub](cmaas/table-of-contents-element).
+Advantage: can use more sophisticated query selector and better support for HTML customization.*

 ## Example markdown

 This markdown: